TheodosiouTh/server-example/README.md

   3. to learn how to open a container
   4. to learn the basics of deploying an application inside a container

-## Want to learn

-- Kubernetes
-- gRPC (Microservices)
-  &nbsp; I want to look more into that